ysoftdevs/odc-yocto-analyzer/README.md

-A plugin for OWASP Dependency Check that analyzes IPK files from YOCTO.
+# Plugin for OWASP Dependency Check that analyzes IPK files from YOCTO

 Useful for finding known vulnerabilities and licenses.